 This price range reflects for-sale prices on Cars.com for this particular make, model and year.

 Best Bets get above-average mpg, class-average or better reliability, class-average or better crash-test ratings, and our recommendation.

 These city and highway gas mileage estimates are for the model's standard trim configurations.
 Where there are optional features, packages or equipment that result in higher gas mileage, those fuel-economy estimates are not included here.

 By Rick Popely

-Exterior Eldorado maintains its formal look and wide rear-roof pillars, which hamper the driver's visibility.
-The Eldorado Touring Coupe (ETC) distinguishes itself from the base model (now called the Eldorado Sport Coupe) with a monochromatic exterior treatment and seven-spoke aluminum wheels.
+Exterior The Eldorado maintains a traditional formal look and wide rear roof pillars, which hamper the drivers visibility.
+The Eldorado Touring Coupe (ETC) distinguishes itself from the base Eldorado with a monochromatic exterior treatment and seven-spoke aluminum wheels.

-Interior Four adults fit comfortably in the Eldorado's opulent interior, but climbing into the rear seat requires limber bodies.
-Also, the wide doors require a lot of room to fully open.
+Interior Four adults fit comfortably in the Eldorados opulent interior, but climbing into the rear seat requires limber bodies and the wide doors require a lot of room to fully open.
 The ETC gets a different dashboard than the base model with more conveniently placed controls and a more stylish look.

 Under the Hood Both models use Cadillacs 4.6-liter Northstar V-8 engine.
 In the base model, it produces 275 horsepower and the ETC produces 300 hp.
 Both can operate on regular unleaded gas, but premium is still recommended for best performance.
 The engines team with a four-speed automatic transmission.